-Great Old Broads for Wilderness ("Broads") is a national grassroots organization, led by women, that engages and inspires activism to preserve and protect wilderness and wild lands.
+Great Old Broads for Wilderness ("Broads") is a women-led national grassroots organization that engages and inspires activism to preserve and protect wilderness and wild lands.

 Conceived by older women who love wilderness, Broads gives voice to the millions of Americans who want to protect their public lands as Wilderness for this and future generations.